Get Restorative Justice For Your Case

 Which crimes are suitable?

 Restorative Justice is suitable for most victim-based crimes.
-For low level crimes is most likely to form part of an out-of-court disposal as a condition that the offender must comply with; Such a condition will only be included if the victim has requested it and the offender has agreed to take part.
+For low level crimes is most likely to form part of an out-of-court disposal as a condition that the offender must comply with.
 The condition will nominate the local Restorative Justice agency as facilitator and their trained staff will assume control of the case from that point.

-For more serious crimes, which have been, or may be, prosecuted at court, a victim of crime may request Restorative Justice through the police officer, who will notify the relevant agency; or through their solicitor who will notify the court.
+For more serious crimes, which have been, or may be, prosecuted at court, a victim of crime may request Restorative Justice directly or through discussion with the Officer in the Case who can notify the relevant agency.
 In either case our role will then be to provide the relevant information in order to support the safe provision of Restorative Justice as part of a Community Sentence or in conjunction with a custodial sentence.

 Why would I want Restorative Justice?